robbrad/UKBinCollectionData/wiki/Councils.md

 - `-s` - skip get URL
 - `-u` - UPRN

-Note: For this council 'uprn' is actually a 4 digit code for your street, go [here](https://apps.castlepoint.gov.uk/cpapps/index.cfm?fa=wastecalendar) and inspect the source of the dropdown box to find the 4 digit number for your street.
+Note: For this council, 'uprn' is actually a 4-digit code for your street.
+Go [here](https://apps.castlepoint.gov.uk/cpapps/index.cfm?fa=wastecalendar) and inspect the source of the dropdown box to find the 4-digit number for your street.

 ---